oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab2-configure-database/configure-database.md

 ## Task 1: Create Autonomous Transaction Processing Database

-1. Login to your Oracle Cloud Tenancy and open the side menu.
+1. Log in to your Oracle Cloud Tenancy and open the side menu.

     ![Welcome to the OCI Dashboard](images/oci-login.png  " ")